Flower Road: Critical reception

 Tamar Herman of Billboard described "Flower Road" as "balancing out melancholy and optimism", because the track "is an homage" to the quintet's "relationship with the millions of fans around the world who have supported them for over a decade."
 David Watt of All-noise called the single "emotional", writing that it "has all the right ingredients" to become a K-pop hit.
 Watt also compliments how it "feels really good as the five boys sing together."
 The lyrics of the track were also praised, with Julia Hur from The Kraze described them as "meaningful" and "emotional".
 Hur also wrote that "the song holds a sound unique to the group", with the "contrasting emotions" that "balanced out the intensities of each and succeeded in creating a soft atmosphere", mainting a "a light, bright mood from beginning to end", which she described as "perfect to accompany us in the upcoming spring".

 Accolades

+"Flower Road" won two Melon Weekly Popularity Awards on March 26 and April 2, 2018.
+It won Digital Bonsang at the 2019 Golden Disc Awards and Song of the Year – March at the 2019 Gaon Chart Music Awards.